coverclock/com-diag-hazer/README.md

 do, you'll have to do another survey, no matter what.)
 Second rule is: don't restart the receiver.

 N.B.: Experience in testing the F9P receiver suggests that survey mode has a maximum duration of thirty (30) days.
-At thirty days plus one second (2592001 seconds total), the error distance calculated by the receiver ceases to become any smaller.
+At thirty days plus one second (2592001 seconds total), the error distance calculated by the receiver ceases to become any smaller and the elapsed time of the survey ceases to become any larger.
 The gpstool utility reports both of these values in the BAS output line.
-This is probably documented somewhere.
+This is probably mentioned somewhere in the U-blox 9 interface document.

 Fortunately, once a survey is successfully completed, the base station script saves the pertinent results from a successful survey in a file